nathanpeck/nodejs-aws-workshop/1 - Development Environment/README.md

 ## 2. Make the SSH key file ready to use

 If you're using linux or mac, change the permissions of the .pem file to be less open.
+For example assuming you named your key "empirejs-workshop":

 ```
-$ chmod 400 <your key name>.PEM
+$ chmod 400 ~/.ssh/empirejs-workshop.pem
 ```

-Note that one Unix machines you should also place the key file at the location `~/.ssh`.
+(Note that on Unix machines you should place the key file at the location `~/.ssh`.)

 If you're on windows you'll need to download an SSH tool such as [PuTTY](http://www.putty.org/), and convert the .pem file to .ppk to work with putty.
 Here is a link to instructions for the file conversion - [Connecting to Your Linux Instance from Windows Using PuTTY](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html)